AmorFatao/amor_fatao_core/README.md

 ## Guiding Principles

 ### **1. Fluwei (Embracing the Flow of Fate)**
 Fluwei encapsulates the idea of surrendering to the external forces and circumstances that we cannot control, much like a river being shaped by the landscape.
-It encourages Navigators to understand the larger patterns at play and find harmony within them.
+It encourages Navigators to understand the larger patterns at play and find harmony within them. [view Fluwei page](guiding_principles/fluwei.md)

 ### **2. Momsara (Movement Through Life's Cycles)**
 Life is cyclic.
 By understanding and respecting these cycles, Momsara encourages Navigators to take mindful actions that are in tune with the rhythms of life.
-This principle speaks to our ability to act in the world, acknowledging the cyclical nature of experiences and situations.
+This principle speaks to our ability to act in the world, acknowledging the cyclical nature of experiences and situations. [view Momsara page](guiding_principles/momsara.md)

 ### **3. Lumetta (Illuminated Compassion)**
 The act of shedding light on our interactions with others, Lumetta encourages us to act with empathy and understanding.
-This principle teaches Navigators the value of interconnectedness, mutual respect, and the strength that comes from collective collaboration.
+This principle teaches Navigators the value of interconnectedness, mutual respect, and the strength that comes from collective collaboration. [view Lumetta page](guiding_principles/lumetta.md)

 ---